How To Ask Your Boss To Sign A Document In 5 Easy Steps

 If There Are Any Next Steps:

-If there are any next steps, such as sending the document off to someone else, let them know.
+Let them know if there are any next steps, such as sending the document off to someone else.

 “I’ll get this sent off to XYZ right away.
 Thanks again for your time.”